 It is an interesting question to study those classes of integer programs for which the linear relaxations provide a good approximation, in that rounded solutions can be found that are nearly feasible or nearly optimal.
-Much work along these lines has been done for integer programs where the coefficients of the constraints are restricted to $\{0,1\}$ [Lovász 1975; Chvátal 1979; Bartholdi, Orlin, and Ratliff 1980; Bartholdi 1981; Baum and Trotter 1981; Marcotte 1983; Aharoni, Erdös, and Linial 1985; Raghavan and Thompson 1985; Raghavan 1986].
+Much work along these lines has been done for integer programs where the coefficients of the constraints are restricted to $\{0,1\}$ [Lovász 1975; Chvátal 1979; Bartholdi, Orlin, and Ratliff 1980; Bartholdi 1981; Baum and Trotter 1981; Marcotte 1983; Aharoni, Erdős, and Linial 1985; Raghavan and Thompson 1985; Raghavan 1986].
 We present a rounding theorem of this sort for a natural class of integer programs with arbitrary coefficients.

 The scheduling problem to be considered is as follows.
-There are n independent jobs that must be scheduled without preemption on a collection of mparallel machines.
+There are n independent jobs that must be scheduled without preemption on a collection of m parallel machines.
 If job j is scheduled on machine i, the processing time required is p{ij} , which we assume to be a positive integer.
 The total time used by machine i is the sum of the p{ij} for the jobs that are assigned to machine i, and the makespan of a schedule is the maximum total time used by any machine.
 The objective is to find a schedule that minimizes the makespan.
-Graham, Lawler, Lenstra, and Rinnooy Kan [1979] denote this problem by $R \mid \mid C{max}$.
+Graham, Lawler, Lenstra, and Rinnooy Kan [1979] denote this problem by $R \mid |C{max}$.
 Davis and Jaffe [1981] presented a list scheduling algorithm and proved that it delivers a schedule with makespan no more than $2\sqrt{m}$ times the optimum.
-So far, this was the best performance bound known for any polynomial algorithm for the problem.
+Until now, no polynomial algorithm with a better performance bound was known.
 We present a polynomial algorithm that guarantees a factor of 2.

 Approximation algorithms for this problem and several of its special cases have been studied for over two decades.
-Much of this work has focused on the case where the machines are identical; that is, $p{hi} = p{ii}$ for any job j and any two machines h, i.
-The area of worstcase analysis of approximation algorithms for NP-hard optimization problems can be traced to Graham [1966], who showed that for this special case with identical machines, a list scheduling algorithm always delivers a schedule with makespan no more than (2-1/m) times the optimum.
+Much of this work has focused on the case where the machines are identical; that is, $p{hj} = p{ij}$ for any job j and any two machines h,i.
+The area of worst-case analysis of approximation algorithms for NP-hard optimization problems can be traced to Graham [1966], who showed that for this special case with identical machines, a list scheduling algorithm always delivers a schedule with makespan no more than (2-1/m) times the optimum.
 We shall refer to an algorithm that is guaranteed to produce a solution of length no more than ρ times the optimum as a ρ -approximation algorithm.
 Note that we do not require such an algorithm to be polynomial, although our primary focus will be on this subclass.